-The net impact of foreign exchange on the group's net assets for the year was an increase of $\in 2.3$ million.
-The movement in the value of the group's UK property assets includes an increase of $\in 3.4$ million arising from the strengthening of the euro against sterling during the year.
-This was offset by a net $\in 1.1$ million decrease in net assets arising on the translation of loans and cash denominated in sterling and other movements.
+The net impact of foreign exchange on the group's net assets for the year was a decrease of $\in 3.1$ million.
+The movement in the value of the group's UK property assets includes a decrease of $\in 2.3$ million arising from the strengthening of sterling against the euro during the year and a further $\in 0.8$ million decrease in net assets arising on the translation of cash and loans denominated in sterling and other movements.